carin-alliance/cpcds-server-ri/README.md

 To clear the database delete the directory `target/database` and rerun the server.

 Note: The master branch of this repository sets up the server as read only.
 Uploading to the server will fail.
 To disable the read only interceptor switch to the `cpcds-write` branch.
+The database is read from `target/database/h2.mv.db`.
+A copy of the database with the test data preloaded can be found in the `/data` directory.
+Copying this into `target/database` will allow the server to have a read only copy of the loaded database.